 This course is a survey of introductory biology, including such topics as cells, plants and animal systems, genetics, and ecology.
 This lecture/lab course is intended to fulfill the natural science lab requirement.
-Some dissection is included.
 Class: 3 hours per week.
 Lab: 3 hours per week.
 Prerequisite: eligibility for ENG 111.
 [N] (Fa,Sp) 4 credits